BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Data Science with LAMP.md

+---
-# Data Science with LAMP
+title: Data Science with LAMP
+slug: data_science
+---

 **The API sandbox allows you to test the raw HTTP REST API against a live server to see how to work with the low-level API itself.**
 If you're interested in working in Ry, Python, or JS, we recommend you try out our programming libraries instead.